ton-community/ton-docs/docs/participate/nodes/node-maintenance-and-security.md

 ## <a id="maintenance"></a>Maintenance
 ### <a id="database-grooming"></a>Database grooming
-TON Node/Validator keeps it's database within the path specified by `--db` flag of `validator-engine`, usually `/var/ton-work/db`, this directory is created and managed by the node but it is recommended to perform a database grooming/cleanup task once a month to remove some artefacts.
+TON Node/Validator keeps it's database within the path specified by `--db` flag of `validator-engine`, usually `/var/ton-work/db`, this directory is created and managed by the node but it is recommended to perform a database grooming/cleanup task once a month to remove some artifacts.

 :::caution Do not forget to stop validator process
 You **must** stop the validator process before performing the steps outlined below, failure to do that will likely cause database corruption.